 - 5.3.1 The Contractor shall prevent damage to the existing trees, buildings, fences, gates, walls, culverts, water courses and any other features, on or around the site.
-The Contractor shall ensure that there is no run-off into the nearby brook course. - 5.3.2 The Contractor shall repair and make good at his own expense and to the satisfaction of the Contract Administrator, any existing features, which are damaged or removed without prior consent, with approved replacements. - 5.3.3 Where work is to be carried out adjacent to established areas of planting or grass, the Contractor must take all responsible precautions to protect these areas.
-Existing trees shall be protected in accordance with requirements as set out in supporting document Tree Protection. - 5.3.4 Materials should not be stacked within the root spread of trees.
+The Contractor shall ensure that there is no run-off into the nearby brook course. - 5.3.2 The Contractor shall repair and make good at their own expense and to the satisfaction of the Town Clerk, any existing features, which are damaged or removed without prior consent, with approved replacements. - 5.3.3 Where work is to be carried out adjacent to established areas of planting or grass, the Contractor must take all responsible precautions to protect these areas.
+Existing trees shall be protected in accordance with requirements of the Conservation area. - 5.3.4 Materials should not be stacked within the root spread of trees.
 Minimum wear and tear to existing grass areas shall be observed - 5.3.5 Any damage caused to grass is to be rectified by seeding the affected area as described in the attached Specification, at the Contractor's own expense. - 5.3.6 Any damage caused to existing trees, shrubs or other plants will be rectified by replacing them with the same species and they will be planted as described in this specification at the Contractor's own expense.